MSR&LHA color logo

 This is a complete mechanical restoration.
 The locomotive was completely disassembled and each component analyzed to determine what needed to be done to restore it to operational condition.
 Some parts just need to be cleaned and painted.
 Others require welding, machining, or other significant repairs.
 Some parts were beyond repair and are being used as patterns to fabricate replacements.
 Many foundry patterns have made to allow accurate reproduction of unusable parts.

 There is no firm date for completion of the project.
 Work is progressing well, but since most volunteers live far from Cass there are a limited number of work sessions each year.
-An unofficial goal is that the Climax may see operational service around 2010, but that is far from a firm date.
+An unofficial goal is that the Climax may see some service around 2014, but that is far from a firm date.

 Funding and Support